-The UE shall select an ePDG as specified in section 7.2.1 of 3GPP TS 24.302 [12].
+The UE shall select an ePDG as specified in section 7.2.1 of the Release 13 version of 3GPP TS 24.302 [12].

 Note: Domain Name System (DNS) queries for ePDG selection are sent to the DNS server provided on the Wi-Fi Internet connection.